ietf-gitwg/using-github/draft-ietf-git-using-github.md

 # Typical Working Group Policies {#modes}

-Current experience with use of GitHub suggests two different approaches to greater use of the tool in Working Groups.
+Current experience with use of GitHub suggests a few different approaches to greater use of the tool in Working Groups.

 This section describes the general approach taken in each case and discusses the